 p4 client -d -foperation (forced).
 All those actions are logged to

-Also, TeamCity does not force workspace deletion when a Perforce edge/replica server is used.
+TeamCity does not force workspace deletion when a Perforce edge/replica server is used.

-Perforce sync -f and workspace reuse
+Perforce Sync -f and Workspace Reuse

-When agent-side checkout is used, the TeamCity Perforce plugin creates a workspace which is bound to the checkout directory on an agent.
+When the agent-side checkout is used, TeamCity creates a workspace which is bound to the checkout directory on an agent.
 The checkout is performed with an incremental

-When a VCS Root is configured to use
+When a VCS root is configured to use

 Usually, each clean checkout build results in

-When an error occurs during the checkout, or a build is interrupted/stopped during the checkout, or a timeout occurs, no clean checkout will occur for the subsequent builds on the same build agent.
+When an error occurs during a checkout, or a build is interrupted/stopped during the checkout, or a timeout occurs, no clean checkout will occur for the subsequent builds on the same build agent.
 Instead, TeamCity will rely on the Perforce ability to recover from the state.

 teamcity.perforce.enable-no-clean-checkout=true internal property.